pallets/click/docs/advanced.rst

 .. currentmodule:: click

-In addition to common functionality that is implemented in the library itself, there are countless of patterns that can be implemented by extending click.
-This page should give some inspiration of what can be accomplished.
+In addition to common functionality that is implemented in the library itself, there are countless patterns that can be implemented by extending click.
+This page should give some insight into what can be accomplished.

 .. _aliases: